Reydifox/simple-C-game/README.md

 # simple-C-game
 Simple console ASCII game written in C.
-You have to collect as many coins as possible
+You have to collect as many coins as possible.
 Movement is by A and D keys.
 Game also save your stats.
 At the start there is a simple game menu.